neckhair/rails-on-docker/README.md

 Then prepare and start the app:

-    docker-compose up -d db      # needs some time to initialize, so we start it first docker-compose logs mysql    # use this to check if MySQL has finished starting docker-compose run web bundle exec rake db:setup # initialize the app's database docker-compose up            # start all services
+    docker-compose up -d db      # needs some time to initialize, so we start it first docker-compose logs db    # use this to check if db:mysql service  has finished starting docker-compose run web bundle exec rake db:setup # initialize the app's database docker-compose up            # start all services